LelsersLasers/GameOfLife/README.md

 There is no way to exit the game outside of control+c

-I THINK the libaries for C/C++ work on Windows/Mac/Linux all the same, but I THINK everything there is pretty standard
+I THINK the libaries for C/C++ work on Windows/Mac/Linux all the same Also I THINK the java should be pre-complied (just 'java GameOfLife')